Jeiyoon/charactergpt/README.md

 # CharacterGPT

-Official repository for our paper, "Enhancing Role-Specific Knowledge Capturing and Consistency by Rebuilding Fictional Character’s Persona."
-Code coming soon!
+Official repository for our paper, "Enhancing Consistency and Role-Specific Knowledge Capturing by Rebuilding Fictional Character's Persona" Code coming soon!